 Someone like a cracking project manager.
 Because project management is a hugely important, often underrated discipline that will keep your agency shipshape.
 Neglecting it will consistently derail projects, waste resources and undermine morale.

 With this in mind, we’ve put together four tips for creative agency project management.
 Take them for a spin.
-Together they’ll give you a great foundation for delivering smooth-running, successful projects that make your clients – and your team – happy.
+Together they’ll give you a great foundation for running an agency by delivering smooth-running, successful projects that make your clients – and your team – happy.

 1. Know your team